Irish Government sends 4,000 blood bags and 50,000 masks to Ukraine

 As part of an EU-wide effort, the Government and the HSE have donated thousands of items to help Ukrainian medics.

-The Republic of Ireland has sent 4,000 blood bags and 50,000 medical masks to Ukraine, as part of an effort to support the health service of the war-torn country.
+The Republic of Ireland has sent 4,000 blood bags and 50,000 medical masks to Ukraine as part of efforts to support the war-torn country’s health service.

-The Government, working with the HSE, has donated thousands of items designed to help Ukrainian medics, as part of an EU-wide effort.
+The Government also announced an 18 million euro scheme to support hauliers hit by fuel increases sparked by the war.

-Four thousand blood bags were donated by the Irish Blood Transfusion Service and sent to Ukraine on Monday from a supplier in Poland, while 10,000 bio-protection suits, as well as 50,000 medical-grade masks and more than 2,500 litres of disinfectant were dispatched on Friday.
+It was confirmed on Friday that 4,000 blood bags were donated by the Irish Blood Transfusion Service and sent to Ukraine on Monday from a supplier in Poland, while 10,000 bio-protection suits, as well as 50,000 medical-grade masks and more than 2,500 litres of disinfectant, were dispatched on Friday.

+The move is part of an EU-wide scheme to send aid to Ukraine.

-The Department of Health confirmed that, alongside the HSE, staff are planning further donations to Ukraine and neighbouring countries as the Russian invasion shows no sign of ending.
+The Department of Health confirmed that, alongside the HSE, staff are planning further donations to Ukraine and neighbouring countries as the Russian invasion continues.

 The invasion has caused the worst refugee crisis in Europe since the Second World War.

-Health Minister Stephen Donnelly stressed how vital these kinds of donations were.
+Health Minister Stephen Donnelly stressed how vital these kinds of donations are.

-“The Irish Government recognises the horrors of this conflict and will provide whatever humanitarian supports we can.
-These medical donations are critical to helping in saving lives.”
+“The Irish Government recognises the horrors of this conflict and will provide whatever humanitarian support we can.”

 Ireland has already taken in more than 2,500 Ukrainian refugees, with thousands more people expected to arrive in the coming weeks and months.